 All periods of ancient Egypt are represented here; from rows of mummies to giant sculptures, grooming implements to furniture, no type of surviving artefact is missing.

 The top crowd-pullers are the 4,000-year-old body of a woman, a large black granite statue of Ramses II, and the Tomb of Kha.

-At 167 metres tall, the Mole Antonelliana building stands conspicuously above Turin’s classical city skyline.
+At 167 metres tall, the Mole Antonelliana building stands conspicuously above Turin’s classic city skyline.

-Originally commissioned as a synagogue but rejected by the Jewish community, this nineteenth-century brick building topped by an aluminium spire was recently transformed into a temple to film.
+Originally commissioned as a synagogue but rejected by the Jewish community, this 19-century brick building topped by an aluminium spire was transformed into a temple to film.